 This course examines both the UK and international suites of contracts: their approach to risk and payment, their structure, how they govern work from initial requirements through design to fully commissioned and operational plant, and party liabilities.

-All delegates will receive six-months' free access to The Red Book, The Green Book and The Silver Book.
+All delegates will receive paperback copies of The Red Book, The Silver Book and The Yellow Book.

 By the end of this course, you will understand:

 - the main provisions, structure and features of the IChemE Forms of Contract and the key differences between them

 - the various stages of a process plant contract

 - the structure and main features of the IChemE Forms of Contract

 - the key procedures to be followed

 - the various certificates to be issued by the project manager